soilwise-he/soilwise-fair-strategy/use-cases/tabular-data.md

 ---
-title: Sharing Soil Observation Data on the Web Using CSV and Linked Data
+title: Sharing Soil Observation Data on the Web Using tabular formats

 ---

 # Introduction

 Soil observation data is often shared in tabular formats, such as Excel, Access, CSV, Sqlite.
+This document provides a strategy on how to increase the interoperability of tabular datasets.

-Which phenomena are observed, using which procedure, in which unit is often explained in a related report or readme.txt document.
-This document provides a strategy on how to encode this information in using a standardised approach, so also machines can parse this information.
+Which phenomena are observed, using which procedure, in which unit?
+These aspects are often explained in a related report or readme.txt document.
+Unfortunately this information can not easily be read by machines.
+To increase findability and interoperability of tabular datasets this document provides a strategy on how to encode this information using a standardised approach.
 The document also provides more generic information about capturing data in tabular formats.

 # Excel as a dataformat

 Excel is a popular format to share data in the academic soil domain.
 The Excel format is however not endorsed by the FAIR principles, because it is a proprietary format.
-Another challenge of Excel is that the excel format is semi-structured, due to its nature of being a data processing tool.
+Another challenge of Excel is that the format is semi-structured.

 In order to use the excel format as a data exchange format, consider the following aspects in order to facilitate data consumption in an automated way.

 - An Excel document can have multiple sheets, each sheet is considered as a single table
 - The first line of the sheet is used to define the column headers of the table
-- Column headers are machine readible (no spaces and special characters, not start with a number)
+- Column headers are machine readible (no spaces and special characters)
 - Sheets do not use merged cells or computed fields
 - All values in a column (except the header) have a single common type (date, numeric, string)
 - Cells with textual content do not contain 'new line' characters